A modern principle: avoid manipulation

 In the most moral and prosperous societies of antiquity, those of good will would encourage their loved ones to live a life of freedom and independence; to think freely and act forthrightly on one's interests in the world; and to observe one's life and make contributions to society.

 The ancients in search of living an observed, good life would have advised to think independently and avoid manipulation.
 They might have called it autonomy, rule of the self.
 This is avoiding heteronomy, rule from another.
 It is not always possible to avoid such manipulations.
 One can find tricksters and manipulators in history.
 Humans have spread propaganda, have fomented revolution, and have stolen from their brethren.
-However, the modern world's manipulation is far more pernicious and must be avoided with redoubled fervor.
+However, the modern world's manipulation is covert and pernicious.
+One must be prepared to avoid it.

 In our modern times, avoiding manipulation has become very difficult due to overstimulation and over-manipulation.
 Free thought is hindered by the constant stimulation from technology.
 One must make an effort to stay unencumbered by the machinations of others, to avoid heteronomy.